Trump nominates Charles Kushner for ambassador to France - UPI.com

 Federal law enforcement investigated Kushner for allegedly making illegal campaign contributions.

-Christie said Kushner hired an alleged prostitute to entice Kushner into having sex with her in a motel room in which a hidden camera was placed and recorded the tryst.
+Christie said Kushner hired an alleged prostitute to entice Schulder into having sex with her in a motel room in which a hidden camera was placed and recorded the tryst.

 Kushner afterward allegedly sent a copy of the video to his sister, but she and Schulder took the tape to federal investigators.